sindhuja0/project/readme.md

 * Interpretable: Each component can be individually inspected and visualized.

-* Consistent: Stress scores increase during stress tasks and remain low during relaxed states.

-To improve temporal stability, the Stress Index is further smoothed over time, producing a realistic and user-friendly output.

 ## Model Choice: Pre-Trained Components Used

-This system uses pre-trained models only for low-level perception, not for end-to-end stress prediction.
+This system uses pre-trained models only for low-level perception.

 ### 1. MediaPipe Face Mesh (Pre-trained)